aredshaw/DebtPayoff/README.md

 My hope is that by seeing how much you save by paying an extra $10 or $20 per month, you will be greatly encouraged to pay the debt off that much faster.
 This application was written in 100% Java, so you will need to download Sun's [Jave Runtime Environment(JRE)](https://www.java.com/en/download/) for it to work.

+If you want to work with the code, I have a tutorial on the [wiki page](https://github.com/aredshaw/DebtPayoff/wiki).

 Download the program from the link below.
 I will redirect you to the file at Sourceforge.
 Double click the downloaded DebtPayoff.jar file and that's it.

 Enjoy!